Driver killed in crash after lorry catches fire on M18 motorway

 The deadly crash happened between Junction 2 and Junction 3 of the M18.

-This stretch of motorway was shut on Monday night as the scene remained in place.
+This stretch of motorway remained closed on Tuesday morning.

+National Highways said there was approximately five miles of congestion in both directions approaching Junction 2 and forecast around 30 minute delays for those travelling in the vicinity.

 Register for free to continue reading